Updated: Aug 13

-High-school seniors and college transfer students have gotten the news: They’ve been accepted.
+High-school seniors and college transfer students have received the news: They’ve been accepted to college.
 Congratulations!

 Except, the news isn’t always good…even with an acceptance letter.
-What often is the deciding factor is affordability.
+The deciding factor often is affordability.

 It’s the financial aid package that creates either euphoria…or great pain.
 And I’ve seen it inflict pain more often than joy.
 A college education is expensive.
 It’s a huge investment.